hruzgar/word2vec-numpy/README.md

 To lessen the load, I switched to a smaller dataset called PTB (Penn Treebank), which is roughly 15x smaller (~700K tokens PTB vs text8 ~17M tokens).
 The results were disappointing.
 Even the classic analogy test (man → woman, king → ?) failed to produce anything meaningful.

 At that point I wasn't really sure what to do.
 The task explicitly asked us to use NumPy and most likely didn't want us to go too far from that.
 So what I ended up doing is creating a separate file, `word2vec_njit.py`, which uses the Numba library to JIT-compile the training loop into optimized machine code that runs in parallel on the CPU.
-This brought training on text8 down to about 20 minutes on my laptop.
+This brought training on text8 down to about 20 minutes on my laptop and the results were also quite good.

 While working on the parallelized version, I noticed that the poor results on PTB might not have been caused by the smaller dataset size but by problems in the training logic itself.
 Unfortunately I ran out of time before I could go back and verify this, so it's something I'd still like to revisit.